jinho-choi123/Transformer-pytorch/README.md

 2. Basic skill of Python

 3. GPU(CUDA, Apple Metal) with VRAM 15GB
-(You can change configuration if you don't have enough VRAM. ex. changing n_head 8 -> 6, batch_size 128 -> 64 etc)
+(You can change configuration if you don't have enough VRAM. ex. changing d_model 1200 -> 400, batch_size 128 -> 64 etc)

 4. [uv-python](https://github.com/astral-sh/uv) installed in runtime(just for faster package installation)